tyrelh/personal-site/src/components/articles/sff-pc-part-2.md

 When gaming (Cyberpunk 2077 was my main gaming benchmark) temps looked okay.
 CPU was running around 80-85°c and GPU was running around 65-70°c.
 This is at 4k Ultra settings, no ray-tracing, and DLSS Quality, running around 55-60fps.
 These are ok temperatures but I was hoping for some more headroom for overclocking.

 ## Fan Tuning & Kryonaut
 Dialing the fans in helped with temps a bit.
 I like having a silent mode when the system is idle and this works really well.
 I can easily stop all the fans and just run the pump at idle or when doing basic tasks for virtually silent running.
 Using the CPU temp as the controller I ramp up fan speed around 50-60°c and have them hit 100% speed at 80°c.
 Could use a bit more tuning but it has been working well, and the high fan speed under heavy load doesn't bother me too much.
-Since I mine crypto currency when not gaming the system is rarely at idle so the silent mode really never gets used/
+Since I mine crypto currency when not gaming the system is rarely at idle so the silent mode really never gets used!

 Since I saw the CPU  temperature still acting quite spikey, I thought that the issue I was having wasn't that the water was getting too hot, just that the CPU wasn't transferring it's heat to the water fast enough.
 I decided to try some [Thermal Grizzly Kryonaut paste](https://www.thermal-grizzly.com/en/products/16-kryonaut-en) as [several YouTubers claim](https://www.youtube.com/watch?v=Z8LNlD5KQbo) this has the best performance before using something like liquid metal.
 I was using Noctua NT-H1 paste before on both the CPU and GPU